-Mouthguards help cushion impacts to the face, minimizing the risk of broken teeth and injuries to your lips, tongue, face or jaw while playing football or any other contact sport.
+Yes, mouthguards help cushion impacts to the face, minimizing the risk of broken teeth and injuries to your lips, tongue, face or jaw while playing football or any other contact sport.

-There are different types of mouthguards; some comes with a strap while some are strapless.
+It depends on the exact mouth guard you’re considering.
+Some come with a strap while others are strapless.
 A strapped mouthguard helps to keep it within reach of the footballer if removed during the game for any reason while a strapless mouthguard can easily fall off if the footballer isn’t careful while talking or drinking during the game.
-Either strapped or strapless, they serve the same purpose.

 Not all mouthguards come with a case, but you can easily buy a case that suits you if you want a case for your mouthguard and it is advisable to keep it in a case to avoid losing it, and it helps to keep it clean and healthy.

-Get a toothbrush specifically for the purpose.
+To clean your mouthguard, you’d have to get a toothbrush specifically for the purpose.
 You can even buy a special cleaning brush, but a toothbrush will do just fine.
 Don’t use the toothbrush you use for brushing your teeth.
 Try to find a hard-bristled toothbrush.

 Put a small amount of soap on the mouth guard.
 Dishwashing soap is a good choice, but you can also use hand soap.
 Anti-bacterial soap also works fine.

 Use lukewarm water on the toothbrush to create suds.
 Gently brush the mouth guard or retainer, pay special attention to the pockets of dirt and plaque.